61 Introduction to Advanced Computational Methods

 Finite Volume Methods

 Finite volume methods operate on an integral form of the Navier-Stokes equations, derived from Eq.
-10, and treat the computational domain as cells rather than nodes.
-The integral of the mass, momentum, and energy within each cell is divided by the cell volume to get an average conserved variable.
-The average fluxes are derived similarly by integrating over the boundary of the cell.
+21, and treat the computational domain as cells rather than nodes.
+The integral of mass, momentum, and energy within each cell is divided by the cell volume to obtain an average value of the conserved variable.
+The average fluxes are derived similarly by integrating over the cell boundary.
 This latter approach ensures the conservation laws are satisfied across each control volume or cell.
 Fluxes of the conserved quantities are calculated across the boundaries.
-The governing equations are converted into algebraic equations by integrating over each cell, then solving the resulting system of algebraic equations to obtain the values of the flow variables.
+The governing equations are converted into algebraic equations by integrating over each cell, and the resulting system is then solved to obtain the flow variables.

 Applying the divergence theorem to the spatial term gives